Eastland Mall (Bloomington, Illinois)

 Eastland Mall is a shopping mall in Bloomington, Illinois.
-It opened in 1967 and has expanded several times in its history.
-It features more than 90 stores and a food court.
+It opened in 1967.
+It features more than 20 stores and a food court.
 The anchor store is Kohl's.
 There are 3 vacant anchor stores that were once Macy's, Bergner's, and Sears.
 The fifth anchor store, JCPenney, has been rebuilt, partially demolished, and subdivided into in-line mall retail space.
 The mall is owned and managed by CBL & Associates Properties.
+The mall was featured on Dying Malls in 2024.

 History

 Eastland Mall opened on February 16, 1967, anchored by JCPenney and Sears, both of which had moved from downtown Bloomington.
 The mall was built on the east side of town, at the southwestern corner of East Empire Street (Illinois Route 9) and Veterans Parkway (formerly U.S. Route 66, now Interstate 55 Business Loop).
 At the time, this intersection had only a gas station, although a Kmart store was also under development at the time.

 Eastland Mall housed many local and national tenants including Woolworth, Kirlin's Hallmark Gold Crown and a Walgreens drugstore, which relocated outside the mall in 1991.
 Besides the two anchors, several of the mall's tenants had moved from downtown, including Singer Sewing Center and Chadband's Diamond and Gold Center; the latter had been in business since 1892.
 Other major tenants included a grocery store and movie theater.

 An Applebee's opened next to the mall on November 7, 1994.